Winter • Seasonal Bulletin Boards

 This snowman was created by a younger student.

-Students used white chalk to draw the winter pictures.
-They placed a piece of paper cut into an oval over top of a piece of black paper.
-They then colored using the chalk on the edges of the page.
-The oval paper in the center prevented students from coloring this portion of the page.
-They removed the oval paper and then drew winter-themed pictures in the center of the page such as trees, snowmen, and deer.
+Students placed a piece of paper cut into an oval shape over a piece of black construction paper.
+They colored the edges with white chalk, keeping the oval in the center clear.
+After removing the oval, the center remained black — giving a vignette framing effect.
+Students then drew winter-themed pictures in the center: trees, snowmen, deer, and snowy landscapes.

 String Art Project